 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.[If you're finding this page as a result of searching for recordings from later years, I have a new post on the 2017 recordings.]
+And I may revise the content as necessary.[If you're finding this page as a result of searching for recordings from later years, I have a new post on the 2017 recordings.]

 If you missed any of the sessions from last week's ColdFusion Dev Week, or want to watch them again, you can now see the recordings for all of them.
 Just click the link for your desired session on this page.

 Note that you do still need to use an Adobe account login to view them.

 For my two talks, the direct links (still requiring your Adobe account login) are: